 Address: 250 2nd Ave., Dead Man's Flats, Alberta

 For a truly intimate, back-to-nature experience, be sure to book a stay at beautiful Moraine Lake Lodge.
-Nestled in a secluded corner of pristine Moraine Lake - a smaller but equally attractive version of nearby Lake Louise - this chic wilderness lodge offers a high degree of luxury in one of the most beautiful settings in Canada.
+Nestled in a secluded corner of pristine Moraine Lake, a smaller but equally attractive version of nearby Lake Louise, this 3-star wilderness lodge offers a high degree of luxury in one of the most beautiful settings in Canada.

 Perfect for relaxing, romantic couples' getaways, or as a base from which to explore the surrounding Banff National Park, Moraine Lake Lodge offers a variety of rooms suitable for couples, while groups of friends or families should consider one of the deluxe stand-alone cabins.